WemimoAdewale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script that prints from n to 98
+script that print times table starting from n